 Female Viking names

 Swedish, Danish, and Norwegian first names originate from the Germanic branch of the Indoeuropean language tree.
-(Swedish and Danish are actually very similar languages)
+Among Scandinavian languages, Swedish and Norwegian are the most similar.
+Swedish and Danish are also quite similar.

 Up until the 18th century, first names in Scandinavia were mostly uniform and similar to Germanic names.
 First names such as Adolf, Albert, Filip, Augusta, Fredrika, and Vilhelmina are all Germanic names.